HL7/cql/input/pages/04-logicalspecification.md

 The codeSearch attribute specifies the name of the search path to use for searching for the values in the code element.

 ##### codeComparator
 The codeComparator attribute specifies how elements of the code property should be matched to the terminology.
-One of 'in', '=', or '~'.
-Note that 'in' will resolve to the appropriate terminology matching operator, resulting in equivalence semantics for value set and code system membership testing.
+One of 'in', '~in', 'contains', '~contains', '=', or '~'.
+Note that 'in', '~in', and '~contains' will resolve to the appropriate terminology matching operator, resulting in equivalence semantics for value set and code system membership testing.

 ##### valueSetProperty
 The valueSetProperty attribute optionally specifies which property of the model contains a value set identifier that can be used as an alternative mechanism for matching the value set of the retrieve, in the case when no code is specified in the source data.